4 of our favourite Peak District Waterfalls

 Parking for Kinder Downfall

 Parking for Kinder Downfall is similar to Kinder Scout parking, and we find Bowden Bridge car park the nearest practical point.
 It is the starting point of the 1932 Mass Trespass.
-Sett Valley Trail Car Park is another starting point for walks in the area with toilet facilities.
+Sett Valley Trail Car Park is another starting point for walking in the area, and it has toilet facilities.

 Delicious food at Colosseo Italian Bar and Restaurant, image from Facebook.